Digital-Grinnell/dlad-blog/content/posts/096-production-isle.md

     * Shut down any local containers e.g. `docker-compose down`

 {{% annotation %}}
-I found this step to be **UNECESSARY** as-written since my `dg-isle` and `dg-islandora` repositories have already been prepared.

-However, I did take this opportunity to `docker-compose down` from `DGDocker1` in the `/opt/ISLE/` directory.
+I **did** take this opportunity to `docker-compose down` from `DGDocker1` in the `/opt/ISLE/` directory.
 Unfortunately, the command was unable to stop the `isle-images-dg` container, and failed to stop any others apart from _Portaioner_.
 The output was:
 ```
 ERROR: for isle-images-dg  UnixHTTPConnectionPool(host='localhost', port=None): Read timed out. (read timeout=70)
 ERROR: An HTTP request took too long to complete.
 Retry with --verbose to obtain debug information.